rhocela/wisdom-walk/docs/part-6/day-50.md

 **Day:** 50

-**When this Happened:** Southern Kingdom - The reigns of good and evil kings
+**Chronological Setting:** Southern Kingdom - The reigns of good and evil kings

 **Readings:**